josephcslater/Introduction_to_Python/README.rst

 - Find the Anaconda Prompt application and run it.
 Answer *yes* to all prompts.
 Don't do anything it advises against.
 - Type ``conda update --all``
-- Open ``Anaconda Terminal``
+- Open ``Anaconda Prompt``
-- You need to get to the right directory in Anaconda Terminal.
+- You need to get to the right directory in Anaconda Prompt.
 There are two methods.
 The first is better long-term.
 The second is faster to get started.
 It's about learning the command line.

   - Method 1.
 (Useful to learn, maybe not necessary today)